-- Do not, under any circumstances, disassemble the sensor.
-The constant-potential electrolysis sensor contains an electrolyte that is hazardous. - For each type of sensor has a specified installation position on the main unit.
+- The electrolyte consists of sulfuric acid.
+Do not attempt to disassemble the sensor. - Each sensor has a specified installation position on the main unit.
 Sensors will not function correctly if installed in the wrong location or not properly oriented.
 Applying excessive force to install sensors may damage the sensor and main unit.
 It may also result in sensor failure. - The label indicating the gas name also constitutes an important part.
 Avoid damaging or fouling the label.
 Using while damaged may prevent the product from sampling gas correctly. - Do not press or peel off the silver label affixed to the sensor.
-Doing do may result in measurement performance that falls short of the above specifications. - Do not use any gas other than nitrogen (N2) as the balance gas for gas adjustment.
+Doing do may result in measurement performance that falls short of specifications. - Do not use any gas other than nitrogen (N2) as the balance gas for gas adjustment.
 Otherwise, reading errors will increase, preventing accurate measurement. - Do not expose to sudden pressure fluctuations.
 The reading will fluctuate briefly, preventing accurate measurement. - Do not subject the sampling tube or other pipes to positive or negative pressure.
 Applying pressure may cause the reading to fluctuate and trigger an alarm.
 If the reading changes, remove any pressure applied before resuming use.